Integration with External Applications

 CLAMDPORT <port>

-where <path_to_clamd_UNIX_socket> or the <IP>:<port> pair corresponds to the socket of a connection point (endpoint) configured in Dr.Web ClamD.
+where <path_to_clamd_UNIX_socket> or the <IP>:<port> pair corresponds to the socket of the endpoint configured in Dr.Web ClamD.

 Links to documentation

-In the settings of the external software component that communicates directly with Dr.Web ClamD as with the clamd anti-virus daemon, specify an address for connecting to clamd as a path to a UNIX socket or as a TCP socket listened to by Dr.Web ClamD at one of its connection points (endpoint) set up in its configuration.
+In the settings of the external software component that communicates directly with Dr.Web ClamD as with the clamd anti-virus daemon, specify a path to a UNIX socket or a TCP socket listened by Dr.Web ClamD at one of its endpoints set up in its configuration as an address for connecting to clamd.

 [ClamD]